It’s crunch time for law firm culture. Growing concerns and awareness of what some might term “toxic law firm culture” have peaked in recent years.

 For starters, the COVID-19 pandemic made “all work, no play” cultures even less palatable than before.
 Putting in 80 hours a week is one thing when surrounded by colleagues, but doing so in the confines of your own home is for most people unsustainable.

 This is especially true when it comes to the younger generations.
 Gen Z and Millennials are less accepting of always-on, burnout-inducing workplaces—and they will happily leave a job if they don’t like their current firm’s culture.
-Indeed, recent surveys show that over half of junior lawyers are open to new opportunities that provide them with a better work-life balance.
+Indeed, our 2022 Legal Trends Report showed that lawyers are increasingly likely to leave their position for better pay and work-life balance.

 The alternative to a strong work-life balance and positive law firm culture can be high burnout and poor mental health.